 Biagino had not at first thought it unusual that a fellow clergyman should wish to speak with him in private, but when he discovered it was to be a secret rendezvous with a Pavonan priest unknown to him, at the ancient ruins beside Lago di Scandarro, that struck him as odd.
 The young messenger carrying the invitation only further stirred his suspicions.
-Although the lad had looked like a gangly novitiate, barely able to stand still for more than a moment, he was tonsured and wore a cassock, and thus must at least have made his temporary vows.
-Perhaps, he thought, the purportedly schismatic Pavonan church had less strict requirements concerning the age at which brotherhood could be bestowed?
-Indeed, during the Trantian Sagranalian uprising (several decades previously) there had been a veritable army of boy-novitiates, and Biagino had heard it said on several occasions that the Pavonan schism was an off-shoot of old Father Sagrannalo’s theology, although of a kind that fortuitously permitted the noble and rich to remain in power.
+The gangly lad had been so agitated he was barely able to stand still for more than a moment, and although a youth who could surely be no more than a novitiate, yet he was tonsured and wore a cassock, and must therefore at least have made his temporary vows.

-Was he being drawn into some radical, Pavonan design?
+Was he about to be lured into some radical, Pavonan design?

 It was late afternoon when Biagino approached the tumbledown temple.
 All was calm, the lake waters adding to the peacefulness.
 Were he still a boy the chance to sit by the water’s edge and skim stones would have been irresistible.
-The only urge that vaguely tugged at him now was to take advantage of the quiet, to lie down, to sleep.
-That would mean dreaming, however, which for him was not at all restful, for in sleep his mind ran fast and deep into realms removed in both time and place, there to reveal horrors.
-The urge to rest was a remnant of his youth, and no longer an activity his to enjoy.
+The only urge that vaguely tugged at him now was to take advantage of the quiet, to lie down, and to sleep.
+That would mean dreaming, however, which for him was not at all restful, for in sleep his mind ran fast and deep into realms removed in both time and place, there to reveal horrors into which he had sunk deep.
+The urge to rest was a remnant of his youth, and no longer an activity to enjoy.

 There were four men waiting.
-The priest who had invited him, Father Claudio, was immediately obvious: a large man of many chins, clothed in a grey, course, woollen cassock, yet so well fed that he was likely to be a priest of some authority, standing ahead of the others and elevated a little by the lie of the ground.
-There was also the boy-brother Biagino had already met, and the others were either lay-brothers, flagellant-dedicates, or some Pavonan admixture of the two.
+The priest who had sent the invitation, Father Claudio, was immediately obvious, standing ahead of the others and elevated a little by the lie of the ground.
+He was a large man of many chins, clothed in a grey, course, woollen cassock; so well fed that he was likely to be a priest of some authority.
+There was also the boy-brother Biagino had already met, while the others were either lay-brothers, flagellant-dedicates, or some unique Pavonan admixture of the two.

 The boy-brother carried an axe, more tool than weapon, but held in such a way that it was clearly intended as the latter.
-One of the dedicates had a viciously barbed mace, and a lit torch in his other hand.
+One of the dedicates had a viciously barbed mace, and a lighted torch in his other hand.
 It was not yet dark, and Biagino struggled to guess why it was lit.
-(Had they made their way here through some underground tunnel?
+(Had they made their way here through some underground passage?
 Were they intending to burn something, or scare wild animals away?
 Neither theory seemed likely.)
 The other dedicate lurched drunkenly, his arm extended as if to steady himself against some unseen support.
-It occurred to Biagino that the man’s condition might be due to over-exuberance in his self-administered punishments – a common cause of injury (or madness) in flagellants.
+It occurred to Biagino that the man’s condition was likely due to an over-exuberance in his self-administered admonishments – a common cause of injury, instability or insanity in flagellants.

 Father Claudio had apparently been engaged in prayer as Biagino arrived, and now gestured the conclusion of his prayers by bringing his hands together.